 We may earn money from the products/companies mentioned in this post.
 As an Amazon Associate I earn from qualifying purchases.
 For more information, read our Terms & Disclosures.

 Fairy Gardens are miniature gardens usually filled with small plants and other accessories designed to delight and lure fairies.
-Designed to be enjoyable for the little people (wink, wink), making a miniature fairy garden and then enjoying setting it up and adding to it over time will make your kids -and you- smile.
+Designed to be enjoyable for kids, making miniature fairy garden houses will make your kids – and you – smile.
+You all will enjoy setting them up and adding to them over time!

-Fairy Gardens are beautiful, not too hard to make, and add a special uniqueness to any yard or current garden you may have…or your windowsill, dining table, or any other inside nook with sun.
+Fairy Gardens are beautiful, not too hard to make and add a special uniqueness to any yard or current garden.
+You can also add them to your windowsill, dining table or any other inside nook with sun.

-Making Fairy Gardens with your children is actually a fun way to introduce them to the art of gardening and basic garden care, too.
-You can use your Fairy Garden as a creative outlet, sensory play option for kids, or a beautiful decorative piece to add to your current landscape design.
-They also make excellent gifts!
+Making Fairy Gardens with your children is actually a fun way to introduce them to the art of gardening, along with basic garden care.
+Fairy Gardens can be creative outlets, sensory play options for kids or beautiful decorative pieces to add to your current landscape design.
+And they also make excellent gifts!

 If you’re ready to make your own Fairy Garden, the first thing you need is your imagination.